marcpaq/monty/README.md

 RestKnight properties: There is no info about the format constraints for age, so I chose int32.

-Maximums & minimums: Not clear if these are exclusive or not, so I assumed inclusive.
+Maximums & minimums for age: Not clear if these are exclusive or not, so I assumed inclusive.
 This seems to be confirmed by the forced GREEN favorite color for 18 year old knights.

+Errata for minimums for height and radius of shrubbery.
+They aren't correct, given the _Unholy State_.